PasLoin/Osm-python-analyse_Belgium/README.md

+# Owner avatar
-# Osm-osmium-analyse_Belgium
+# Osm-python-analyse_Belgium

-Some python script using osmium to analyse Belgium data.
+Some python script to analyse Belgium data.

+For Osmium :
 Sub area Excract for Belgium can be found here : https://osmtoday.com/europe/belgium.html